proycon/LaMachine/README.md

  * **Docker container** - Installs LaMachine in a docker container
  * **Virtual Machine** - Installs LaMachine in a Virtual Machine

-In all cases, the installation is mediated through [Ansible](https://www.ansible.com).
+In all cases, the installation is mediated through [Ansible](https://www.ansible.com), providing a level of abstraction over whatever underlying technology is employed.
 Containerisation uses [Docker](https://docker.com).
 Virtualisation is made possible through [Vagrant](https://vagrantup.com) and [VirtualBox](https://virtualbox.org).
 The local installation variant uses virtualenv with some custom extensions.

 LaMachine uses [Debian](https://www.debian.org) as primary Linux distribution (for virtualisation and containerisation), but derivatives like Ubuntu and certain other distributions such as RHEL, CentOS, Fedora and Arch Linux are also supported